-Aloha & Co manufactures private-label swimwear including boardshorts, trunks, bikinis, rash guards, swim sets, cover-ups, and UPF 50+ active options for resort and swim brands.
+Aloha & Co manufactures private-label swimwear for resort and swim brands that need low-MOQ sampling, custom prints, fit review, labels, packaging, and bulk production across boardshorts, trunks, bikinis, rash guards, swim sets, cover-ups, and UPF 50+ active options when the final fabric supports the claim.

 This page is for buyers who need swimwear production with custom prints, private-label trims, fit review, and shipping planning.